 What wins (clean causation narrative)

-Simple “proof ladder” (use this order)
+Proof ladder (use this order)

-1. Collateral evidence supports storm involvement.
+1. Collateral supports storm involvement.

-3. Failure pathway explains why the condition becomes functional.
+3. Failure pathway explains functional risk.

-4. Reconciliation ties scope line items to specific proof.
+4. Reconciliation ties scope to proof.

-Multi-trade restoration branches (gutters, siding, interior, code upgrades)
+Multi-trade restoration (gutters, siding, interior, code-touching)

 Gutters + soft metals (how scope is proven) Multi-trade